If you start to see a decrease in traffic or are experiencing a traffic plateau, it’s time to do some investigation in the form of an SEO audit.

 Stage 4 – Use An SEO Audit Tool

 Now for the easy part… scan your site with an SEO audit tool of your choice.

 I would recommend:

-I have full tutorials which demonstrate how to complete this for each tool but essentially you just need to run your website through one (or more) of the tools and make a note of the problems highlighted.
+An SEO expert may prefer an advanced tool as opposed to someone who is starting out.
+Choosing is a tool is in your jurisdiction but I have full tutorials which demonstrate how to complete this for each tool.
+Essentially you just need to run your website through one (or more) of the tools and make a note of the problems highlighted.

 Stage 5 – Build A Smart Plan Of Attack